-Within the medium-grain power gating region, \tech leverages multiple techniques to retain context in place, enabling fast (within a few nanoseconds) transition latencies.
-The context of a modern CPU core amounts to a total size of approximately $8$kB\footnote{\hy{In \mbox{\cite{haj2020techniques}}, is shown that the context to be saved/restored for the entire Skylake client mobile SoC is ${\sim}200$KB.
-The context includes quad-core, integrated GPU, uncore, and system agent.
-We extrapolate a single-core context out of the ${\sim}200$KB based on the die area of a single-core out of the entire quad-core SoC area.
-The relative context is about $8.4$kB.}} (estimated as the amount of the SRAM that C6 saves)~\cite{gerosa2008sub,jahagirdar2012method} and falls into two categories: i) \textit{registers}, such as configuration and status registers (CSRs) or fuse registers, and ii) \textit{SRAMs}, such as firmware persistent data and firmware patches~\cite{haj2020techniques,rogers2012core}.
-In the following paragraphs, we illustrate the three distinct techniques \tech's uses to efficiently retain the context during the C6A state; the first two apply to registers, while the third one deals with SRAM.
+Within the medium-grain PG region, \tech leverages multiple techniques to retain the context in place, and enable fast (\hj{several-}nanosecond) transition latency.
+The context of a modern CPU core is ${\sim}8$kB\footnote{\hy{\mbox{\cite{haj2020techniques}} \hj{shows} that the context saved/restored for an entire Skylake client mobile SoC is ${\sim}200$KB.
+This includes the context of \hj{four cores}, \hj{an} integrated GPU, \hj{the} uncore, and \hj{the} system agent.
+We \hj{estimate} the single-core context based on a core's relative die area, showing ${\sim}8$kB context, similar to previous Intel references \cite{gerosa2008sub,jahagirdar2012method}. }} (estimated as the amount of state that C6 saves)~\cite{gerosa2008sub,jahagirdar2012method} and falls into two categories: i) \textit{registers}, such as configuration and status registers (CSRs) or fuse registers, and ii) \textit{SRAMs}, such as firmware persistent data and patches~\cite{haj2020techniques,rogers2012core}.
+We discuss next three techniques \tech uses to efficiently retain the context during C6A; the first two apply to registers and the third to SRAM.